Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 There are a lot of free pdf articles and websites available.
 Additionally, the books from Dorst, Hildenbrand, Bayro-Corrochano, Vince, Hestenes, Sobczyk, MacDonald and many others are available.
 Main topics are directed to robotics, geometry, physics and other.
 The newer books often include CGA.
 An example of a nice website is http://geocalc.clas.asu.edu/GA_Primer/GA_Primer/introduction-to-geometric/index.html by Hestenes.

+For a beginner of GA, I recommend the Dorst book, use GAViewer and Gaalop and to accompany Dorst by looking up topics in the web which are unclear after reading it.